 Issue quantity itself is not a foolproof guide to rarity.
-There are many coins with a high mintage, where the issue quantity was also high, yet the coins are rare nowadays because most of them have been become worn out in circulation, and have been withdrawn, possibly melted, and the metal reused.
-Also designs and regimes change, making some coins obsolete.
+There are many coins with a high mintage, where the issue quantity was also high, yet the coins are rare nowadays because most of them have been become worn out in circulation.
+These coins would be withdrawn, possibly melted, and the metal reused.
+Also, designs and regimes change, making some coins obsolete.
 Prior to about a century ago, there were very few coin collectors, so very few specimens of older coins survive.

 Precious metal coins, in gold or silver, would typically have been withdrawn form circulation when their weight dropped below an acceptable limit.